Michigan Sports Betting Update

 Michigan launched sports betting in early March 2020, issuing three temporary licenses to commercial casinos in the Detroit area.
 Online sports betting legislation is still pending, plus there will be more licenses expected in the future to add additional physical sportsbooks.

 The first official sports bets in Michigan were taken at 1 pm on March 11.
 At that time, the Michigan Gaming Control Board announced that three Detroit metro casinos were issued licenses to open sportsbooks.
 Other sportsbooks should follow these temporary licenses, especially at Michigan tribal casinos.

-The gaming regulation board is being cautious with online sports betting in Michigan.
-The projection is for rules and regulations for online sportsbooks and betting websites to be finalized by early 2021, with legal online betting launched soon after.
+Yes, mobile sports betting is legal.
+However, the gaming regulation board is being cautious with online sports betting in Michigan.
+The projection is for rules and regulations for online sportsbooks and betting websites to be finalized by late 2020, with legal online betting launched soon after.